Michael Tendler

-Michael Tendler (Михаил Борисович Тендлер; born 1947) is a Russian-Swedish Physicist, currently (Emeritus) Professor of Fusion Plasma Physics at the Royal Institute of Technology, Stockholm (KTH) and Senior Science Expert and member of the External Management Advisory Board of the ITER Organization.
+Michael Tendler (Михаил Борисович Тендлер; born 1947) is a Swedish Physicist, currently (Emeritus) Professor of Fusion Plasma Physics at the Royal Institute of Technology, Stockholm (KTH).
+He is the Invited Professor at the Plasma Physics Laboratory Princeton University, USA and the Chubu University, Japan.

 Education

 He was educated at Leningrad State University and graduated in Theoretical Physics in 1971 under the supervision of Academician Vladimir Perel.
 He left the Soviet Union in 1975 and received his doctorate from Uppsala University in 1978 under the supervision of Erik T. Karlsson.

 Career

-Tendler moved to the Alfven Laboratory of the Royal Institute of Technology (KTH) as an Associated Professor in 1981 and gradually shifted his interest towards Fusion research.
+Tendler moved to the Alfven Laboratory of the Royal Institute of Technology (KTH) as an associate professor in 1981 and gradually shifted his interest towards Fusion research.
 From 1992 until 2002 he was an invited professor at the Institut national de la recherche scientifique, Université du Québec, Canada.
 He became Full Professor at KTH in 1997.
 He is the former President of International Congress on Plasma Physics.
 In 2011 he became the Senior science expert at ITER.
-Tendler serves on the Advisory Committees of National Institute of Fusion Research in Toki (Japan), the Institute of Plasma Physics of the Chinese Academy of Sciences and Saint Petersburg State Polytechnic University.
+Tendler served on the Advisory Committees of National Institute of Fusion Research in Toki (Japan), the Institute of Plasma Physics of the Chinese Academy of Sciences and Saint Petersburg State Polytechnic University.